 Consequences of Late Cancer Diagnosis

-In most cases, the sooner cancer is detected, the easier it is to treat and the better the prognosis is likely to be.
+In most cases, the earlier cancer can be combatted, the better the prognosis is likely to be.
 A delay in diagnosis may mean:

 If our Medical Negligence Solicitors can prove that the delay in diagnosis was a breach of duty of care and this has caused additional injury, then you may be entitled to compensation.

-It’s possible to claim compensation for the additional treatment required and additional injuries suffered as a result of the delay in diagnosis.
+It’s possible to claim compensation for the additional treatment you needed, and any avoidable injuries or conditions you suffered as a result of the delay in diagnosis.
 This may include compensation for: